yangzeman/learngit/readme.txt

 Git is a distri version control system.
 Git is free software distributed under the GPL.
-Gitt has a mubable index called stage.
+Git has a mubable index called stage.
+Git tracks changes.